DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 env.set_parallelism(3)
 ```

-Flink runs 3 copies processing data in parallel (similar to Spark executors).
+Flink runs 3 copies processing data in parallel.
 The task manager has 15 slots, so there's room to spare.
+If you see "back pressure" in the Flink UI (events arriving faster than they're processed), increasing parallelism is one way to handle it.

 Submit and test: